espressomd/espresso/doc/sphinx/analysis.rst

 The above-mentioned formula is only valid under certain assumptions.
 For more information, see Chapter 4 and equation 4.102 in :cite:`doi86a`.
+Note that the hydrodynamic radius is sometimes defined in a similar fashion but with a denominator of :math:`N(N-1)` instead of :math:`N^2` in the prefactor.
+Both versions are equivalent in the :math:`N\rightarrow \infty` limit but give numericaly different values for finite polymers.

 .. _Internal distances: